russelljjarvis/teiili/docs/scripts/Tutorials.rst

     duration = 500
     testbench = WTA_Testbench()

-| In contrast to the simple spiking network above, the ``BuildingBlocks`` are a bit more complicated.
+In contrast to the simple spiking network above, the ``BuildingBlocks`` are a bit more complicated.
-When we generate our BuildingBlock, we need to pass specific parameters, which set internal synaptic weights, connectivity kernels and connectivity probabilities.
+When we generate our ``BuildingBlock``, we need to pass specific parameters, which set internal synaptic weights, connectivity kernels and connectivity probabilities.
-| For more information see BuildingBlocks_ and the respective `source code`_.
+For more information see BuildingBlocks_ and the `source code`_, respectively.
-| To do so we define a dictionary, which passed to the ``BuildingBlock`` class.
+To do so we define a dictionary, which passed to the ``BuildingBlock`` class.
 Feel free to change the parameters to see what effect it has on the stability and signal-to-noise ratio.

 .. code-block:: python